akhileshwar1/probability/notes/calculus.md

 * whereas differentiability is about f'(x) i.e the left and right limit of slopes tend to the same value.
 That is why visually we say a rough right angle or cut is not differentiable because left and right slopes tend to different values.

+* one main point, so usually when you say average rate of change, we take total change and average it out over the period. but with instantaneous, we are doing the same thing, taking the total change during that period and averaging it out over that instant, but we don't really have units for the instant so there is no per denominator as in average rate of change but we report even speed in km/h at an instant because we scale those instantaneous unitless values and report it as houred values.
+Meaning the speed at an instant means if we go along with this instantaneous rate we will cover 60km per hour.